Ebimsv/Torch-Linguist/Readme.md

 where p(x) is the predicted probability of the true next word x.

 Perplexity is derived from cross-entropy and provides an alternative way to measure the performance of a language model.
 It represents the average uncertainty or surprise of the model when predicting the next word.
 Perplexity is calculated as the exponentiation of the cross-entropy value.
-Lower perplexity values indicate better language models.
 The formula for perplexity is:

 - **Perplexity = exp(Cross-entropy)**

-A lower perplexity value indicates that the model is more confident and accurate in predicting the next word.
+‍‍A lower perplexity value indicates that the model is more confident and accurate in predicting the next word.

 Here's a simple example of how to use the cross-entropy loss function in `torch.nn`: